i am baffled... i just deleted 169 transactions, 1215 targets and 104 names in QB. rather then going down, my file size increased by 5.1mb... wth?

 Thanks for reaching out to us here in the Community.
 Allow me to step in for a moment and share some information about deleting transactions in QuickBooks Desktop (QBDT).

-Our Top Contributors @Rustler and @BRC are both correct.
+Our Top Contributors @Rustler and @Anonymous are both correct.
 But if you want to reduce the size of your company file, you can condense your file using the Condense Data utility.
 Please note that this might be an option, but it is not recommended.

 Before you start condensing the company file, you can run a report to see the logic of how and what the program uses to determine which transactions it will not condense.